 - In a large skillet over medium heat, melt butter.
 Add onions and cook until caramelized, about 10 to 15 minutes.
 Stir often to prevent burning.

 - Add the cornbread, sage, and onions to a large mixing bowl and gently stir together.

 - In a small bowl, whisk together the eggs, heavy cream, chicken broth, salt, and pepper.
 Pour cream mixture over the cornbread mixture.
 Stir everything together gently.

-- Transfer the dressing to your prepared baking dish.
-Bake for 30 minutes, or until top is golden and crusty.
+- Transfer the dressing to the prepared baking dish.
+Bake for 30 minutes, or until the top is golden brown and a little crusty.

 - Carefully remove from the oven.
 Serve warm or let cool to room temperature.

 - The cornbread will break down as you add other ingredients to the mixing bowl and stir.
 It's better to start with really large pieces so they don't turn to mush as your stir.